Send A Kid To T1D Camp

-A campaign dedicated to building a community to assist those affected by type 1 diabetes (T1D) with support, education and endowment, so they can live a powerful life beyond the diagnosis.
-Through our donation and fundraising platforms, Type One has partnered with the Barton Center for Diabetes Education, Inc., one of the largest, independent camping and educational programs in the country dedicated to children who live with diabetes and the people who care for them.
-Type One will be providing a full scholarship for local children with T1D to attend a week of residential camp this summer 2018.
+Type One Cares – a campaign dedicated to building a community to assist those affected by type 1 diabetes (T1D) with support, education and endowment, so they can live a powerful life beyond the diagnosis.
+Type One has partnered with the Barton Center for Diabetes Education, one of the largest, independent camping and educational programs in the country dedicated to children who live with diabetes and the people who care for them.
+Type One will be providing scholarships for local children living with T1D to attend a week of residential camp this summer.

-Sports, games, arts and crafts, and the powerful experience of connecting with other kids just like themselves – T1D camp can be a life-changing experience.
-While type 1 is what brings these campers together, diabetes camp is like any other camp — a place where kids play, have fun, try new things, make memories and friends that can last a lifetime.
+Sports, games, arts and crafts, and the powerful experience of connecting with other kids just like themselves – type 1diabetes camp can be a life-changing experience for kids with type 1 diabetes.
+While type 1 is what brings these campers together, diabetes camp is like any other camp — a place where kids play, have fun, try new things, and make memories and friends that can last a lifetime.

 The focus of the program is fun and support – the goal is to educate children and their families on how to manage the daily rigors of diabetes, so they can live fuller and healthier lives.

-The Barton Center Camps maintain a staff to camper ratio which meets or exceeds typical camp requirements.
+The Barton Center for Diabetes Education, Inc. is one of the largest, independent camping and educational programs in the country dedicated to children who live with diabetes and the people who care for them.
+The Camp maintains a staff to camper ration which meets or exceeds typical camp requirements.
 Barton’s diabetes team consists of experienced endocrinologists, nurse educators, dietitians, mental health professionals, and well-trained counselors – many of whom have diabetes themselves and serve as role models.

 The Barton Center’s commitment to excellence is underscored by its consistent high marks from accreditation and licensing organizations and, more importantly, from the children and families served.
 The Barton Center’s girl’s campus in North Oxford, Massachusetts, is located on the scenic grounds of the historic Clara Barton Birthplace and consists of modern facilities with access to over 200 acres of woodlands and fields.
 Camp Joslin for boys, a program owned and operated by The Barton Center, is located just three miles away in nearby Charlton on 145 acres of forest and sports fields surrounding a scenic 20 acre pond.
 The Barton Center complies with regulations of the Massachusetts Department of Public Health, is licensed by local boards of health, and is accredited by the American Camp Association.